Bifoliolate leaves, lanceolate-cordate stipules, leaflets asymmetrically subrotund to broadly obovate

 Nutritional value as good as Medicago sativa in rat-feeding trials.
 Good protein and digestibility levels recorded under grazing.
 Application of deficient P and S in southern Queensland increased N concentrations of leaf tips to 3.3% N.

-'Wynn' cassia raised N concentrations of companion native grass (Heteropogon contortus ) by 20-40% under grazing and fertilising (with P & S).
+'Wynn' cassia raised N concentrations of companion native grass (Heteropogon contortus ) by 20-40% under grazing and fertilizing (with P & S).

 Very heavy seed set, but seed ripens over an extended period and shatters.
-Yields of 800 kg/ha have been collected under suction harvesting in Australia.
+Yields of 800 kg/ha have been obtained under suction harvesting in Australia.

 Susceptible to 2,4 -D and to aciflourfen; moderately tolerant of fluazifop-butyl and sethoxydim.